-PROGRAMME EDUCATIONAL OBJECTIVES (PEOs)
+PROGRAMME OBJECTIVES

-- To provide high quality legal education leading to excellence and innovation in professional careers. - To impart and train the students in legal education to suit the emerging needs of the society in the changing global scenario. - To develop a holistic personality of the students with appropriate culture, values, ethics and attitudes. - To provide high quality teaching and research facilities for advancement of knowledge in the legal field relevant to the contemporary society. - To develop the legal knowledge of the students as well as their intellectual, analytical and practical skills, providing necessary academic and professional tools required for a successful career not only in law but in other professional contexts.
+- To provide high quality legal education leading to excellence and innovation in professional careers. - To impart and train the students in legal education to suit the emerging needs of the society in the changing global scenario. - To develop a holistic personality of the students with appropriate culture, values, ethics and attitudes. - To provide high quality teaching and research facilities for advancement of knowledge in the legal field relevant to the contemporary society. - To develop the legal knowledge of the students as well as their intellectual, analytical and practical skills, upgrading them to understand the legislations on new Cyber technologies, AI's & Role of IPRs providing necessary professional tools required and flourish in academic excellence as well helping them for a successful career not only in law but in. other professional contexts

-PROGRAMME OUTCOMES (POs)
+PROGRAMME OUTCOMES (PO)